AndreaOrru/andreaorru.github.io-archived/about.md

 permalink: /about/
 ---

 My name is Andrea, but you can call me **Andrew**.
 I'm a computer programmer.
-In my [parallel life](http://wildjourney.net), I'm an insatiable traveller.
+In a [parallel life](http://wildjourney.net), I'm an insatiable traveller.

 I have been playing around with programming since I put my hands on my first computer in primary school.
 I started off writing small games and worked my way up to system programming in C/C++ during high school.
 I went on to study **Computer Science** in college, then a Master in Intelligent Systems where I worked on biologically-inspired constructive neural networks for computer vision.